Emre Uzun

-Emre Uzun (born 20 June 2005) is a Turkish professional footballer who most recently played as a midfielder for Turkish side Antalyaspor.
+Emre Uzun (born 20 June 2005) is a Turkish professional footballer who plays as a midfielder for Belgian Challenger Pro League club Beerschot.

 Club career

 Uzun is a youth product of Arifiye Atılganspor, Nejat Ersin, Ankaraspor and Antalyaspor.
 On 1 July 2020, he signed his first professional contract with Antalyaspor at the age of 15.
 On 6 April 2022, he extended his contract for 3+2 more seasons.
 He made his senior and professional debut with Antalyaspor as a substitute in a 3–0 Turkish Cup win over 52 Orduspor, scoring a penalty for his side a couple minutes after being substituted in.
 On 17 December 2024, he suffered a cruciate ligament injury that ruled him out for the remainder of the 2024–25 season.

+On 22 July 2025, Uzun signed a two-season contract with Beerschot in Belgium.

 International career

-Born in Germany, Uzun is of Turkish descent and holds dual citizenship.itizenship.
-He is a youth international for Türkiye, having played for the Türkiye U19s in 2024.
+Born in Germany, Uzun is of Turkish descent and holds dual citizenship.
+He is a youth international for Turkey, having played for the Turkey U19s in 2024.